aicaraveo/student142_project3_Dive_Calculator/Dive Calculator/README.txt

 	- surface interval
 	- depth (old or new)

- - Decimpression stops calc:
+ - Decompression stops calc:
 	- time

-Calulations:
+Calculations:
  - No/D limit calc:
-	Take depth and time (min) and find repet group according to the chart. if the time is greater than the value on the chart it skips to the next square (see Repet Group chart). if the square contains a star (first 3 rows for depth), then that repet group will apply to any time longer than the previous square. if its beyond the 3 colomns and rows then a decompression dive is necessary.
+	Take depth and time (min) and find repet group according to the chart. if the time is greater than the value on the chart it skips to the next square (see Repet Group chart). if the square contains a star (first 3 rows for depth), then that repet group will apply to any time longer than the previous square. if its beyond the 3 columns and rows then a decompression dive is necessary.

 Outputs for calculator: